List of ambassadors of the United Kingdom to the Philippines

-The Ambassador of the United Kingdom to the Philippines is the United Kingdom's foremost diplomatic representative in the Republic of the Philippines, and head of the UK's diplomatic mission there.
+The ambassador of the United Kingdom of Great Britain and Northern Ireland to the Republic of the Philippines (Sugo ng Reyno Unido ng Dakilang Britanya at Hilagang Irlanda sa Republika ng Pilipinas) is the United Kingdom's foremost diplomatic representative in the Republic of the Philippines, and head of the UK's diplomatic mission there.
 The official title is His Britannic Majesty's Ambassador to the Republic of the Philippines.

-The British ambassador to the Philippines is also accredited as non-resident ambassador to the Republic of Palau.
+The British ambassador to the Philippines is also accredited as a non-resident ambassador to the Republic of Palau.
 There is no British embassy or consulate in Palau.

 The following is a chronological list of British heads of mission (ministers and ambassadors) in the Philippines from 1844.
-Before the country's independence in 1946, there were no ambassadors exchanged between the two countries, the highest rank being envoy extraordinary and minister plenipotentiary – a rank just below ambassador as well as consul-generals based in Manila.
+Before the country's independence in 1946, there were no ambassadors exchanged between the two countries, the highest rank being envoy extraordinary and minister plenipotentiary – a rank just below ambassador as well as consuls-general based in Manila.
 The rank of ambassador extraordinary and plenipotentiary was later officially elevated in 1954.